MaartenBaert/ssr/README.md

 Build dependencies
 ------------------

 This list may be incomplete.
-All instructions and package names are for Ubuntu 12.10, it could be different for other versions/distros.
+All instructions and package names are for Ubuntu 12.04/12.10/13.04, it could be different for other versions/distros.
+- GCC and make (package build-essential)
 - pkg-config (package pkg-config)
 - Qt 4 (package qt4-qmake, libqt4-dev)
 - libavformat (package libavformat-dev)